rtg-project/rtg/gql-to-pgsql/README.md

 # rtg Gql to Pgsql

-Given a rtg model cache, this module translates GraphQL queries to Postgres sql queries.
+Given a rtg model cache, this module translates GraphQL queries to Postgres SQL queries.

 ## Contribute